Best Toys for Dogue De Bordeaux

 Physical Exercise Recommendations for Dogue de Bordeaux

 Physical activity for Dogue de Bordeaux should reflect their moderate exercise needs and Large (99-110+ lbs) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Dogue de Bordeaux, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Watch for heavy breathing, a slower pace, resistance to continuing, or lying down during activity — all fatigue signs.
 Dogue de Bordeaux dogs with loyal, affectionate, courageous traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Dogue de Bordeaux dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Dogue de Bordeaux benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Dogue de Bordeaux